Partial Hospitalization Program (PHP) for Addiction Treatment

 Each week, you spend hours in treatment and participate in individual and group therapy sessions to address the underlying cause of your substance use disorder.
 This high intensity makes it easier to gain a footing on your recovery.

-Offers a Less Restrictive Setting
+Offers A Less Restrictive Setting

 You don’t stay overnight at the facility when you choose partial hospitalization programs.
 This is essential if you have family or work responsibilities you can’t set aside.